I constantly see misinformation out there about chickens. I'm here to tell you the truth based on my own experience and research.

 16. Chickens Will Kill Each Other

-If chickens sense another chicken is weak, or if it has blood on it, the more aggressive chickens will peck it death.
-This makes the flock healthier overall since any illness is stamped out quickly and it saves the food for the birds that are going to do well at producing offspring.
+If chickens sense another chicken is weak, or if it has blood on it, the more aggressive chickens will peck it to death.
+This makes the flock healthier overall since any illness is stamped out quickly, and it saves the food for the birds that are going to do well at producing offspring.

 Most people avoid situations like this by always allowing the chickens plenty of space so they don't feel crowded in their coop and which also allows space for the weaker members to escape the ravages of the more aggressive birds.